Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 100-print_comb3.c
 Task 10.
 This program prints all possible different combinations of two digits.
 Separated by a comma followed by a space.
 Only "putchar()" is used in this case; a maximum of five times.

+101-printf_comb4.c
+Task 11.
+This program prints all possible different combinations of three digits seperated by a comma and a space, in ascending order.
+Only "putchar()" can be used in this case;  a maximum of six times.